Bexar County, Texas: Geography

 According to the U.S. Census Bureau, the county has a total area of 1256 sqmi, of which 16 sqmi (1.3%) are covered by water.
 Bexar County is in south-central Texas, about 190 mi west of Houston and 140 miles from both the US-Mexican border to the southwest and the Gulf of Mexico to the southeast.

 The Balcones Escarpment bisects the county from west to northeast; to the north of the escarpment are the rocky hills, springs and canyons of the Texas Hill Country.
 South of the escarpment are Blackland Prairie and the South Texas plains.
 The San Antonio River rises from springs north of Downtown San Antonio, and flows southward and southeastward through the county.

-Major highways

-Bexar County has a comprehensive "wagon wheel" highway system, with radial highways and beltways that encircle Downtown San Antonio, allowing for simplified countywide highway access, much like the highway around Houston or Dallas.
-San Antonio is unique, however, in that unlike Houston or Dallas, none of these highways are currently tolled.